-One of the best tips I can give about building a child’s Social Security (Supplemental Security Income) case is to hold on to any disciplinary report, office notes, write ups, teachers notes, detention or suspension notices, etc.
+One of the best ways to prove a child’s disability for Social Security Supplemental Security Income is to hold on to any disciplinary report, office notes, write ups, teachers notes, detention or suspension notices, etc.

 - Talking out of turn